GauravKakoti/APDCL/README.md

 # Week 1:

-1.  get The dataset
+1. Get the dataset
-2.  analyse the dataset
+2. Analyse the dataset
-3.  modify according to requirement
+3. Modify according to requirement

 # Week 2:
   1. Plot the consumers on map